Bookkeeper Kremke

 Bookkeeper Kremke (German: Lohnbuchhalter Kremke) is a 1930 German silent drama film directed by Marie Harder and starring Hermann Vallentin, Anna Sten and Ivan Koval-Samborsky.

 It was made with backing from Germany's Socialist Party.
-It was one of two films, along with Brothers (1929), made at the time that espoused the movement's left-wing ideology.
+Along with Brothers (1929), it was one of two contemporary films espousing the movement's left-wing ideology.
 The film's sets were designed by Carl Ludwig Kirmse.

-It was not a commercial success on its release, generally attributed to its theme and to the fact that it was a released as a silent at a time when cinemas had gone over almost entirely to showing sound films.
+It was not a commercial success on its release, which is generally attributed to its theme and to the fact that it was a released as a silent at a time when cinemas had gone over almost entirely to showing sound films.

 Synopsis

 After losing his job, a clerk is devastated by the threatened drop in social status now that he is unemployed.
 However, his daughter falls in love with a chauffeur who encourages her to embrace her new working-class status.